Gold Vermeil Jewelry 101: Everything You Should Know

 gold vermeil earrings in model

-Can Gold Vermeil Get Wet or Be Worn in the Shower?
+Can Gold Vermeil Get Wet or Is It Waterproof?

 Is Gold Vermeil Worth Buying?